 3-13.
-REQUIREMENT TO REPORT CHANGES IN REGISTRATION INFORMATION

-- a.
-POV owners will immediately report any change in registration information (for example, lien information, vehicle information, new insurance company, name or unit address change).
-To report lien, vehicle, or personal information changes, owners will complete AE Form 190-1AA and take it to the FRS for processing with documented proof of the change and a copy of the current registration. - b.
-If reporting a name change, the owner will submit an ICC showing the new name. - c.
-If reporting a change in insurance, the owner will do one of the following: - (1) Follow the procedures in subparagraph a above and submit a new ICC. - (2) Send only the new ICC to HQ USAREUR Vehicle Registry, Unit 29230, APO AE 09136-9230, or through German mail (Bundespost) to Amerikanische Zulassungsstelle (Insurance Section), Postfach 1263, D-67673 Enkenbach-Alsenborn.
-ICCs submitted to update the registration file are subject to the requirements in paragraph 3-5a(3)(b)3. - d.
-No fee is charged for issuing amended registration documents as long as the current registration document is turned in to the local registration office (FRS). - e.
-When an individual who has U.S. Forces-issued German license plates transfers to a new duty station within Germany, he or she must obtain new license plates that have the new duty station area prefix for the POV within 30 calendar days.
+REQUIREMENT TO REPORT CHANGES IN REGISTRATION INFORMATION a.
+POV owners will immediately report any change in registration information (for example, lien information, vehicle information, change of insurance company, name or unit address change).
+To report lien, vehicle, or personal information changes, owners will complete AE Form 190-1AA and take it to the FRS for processing with documented proof of the change and the current registration.

+b.
+If reporting a name change, the owner will submit an ICC showing the new name.

+c.
+If reporting a change in insurance, the owner will do one of the following:

+(1) Follow the procedures in subparagraph a above and submit a new ICC to their local FRS.

+(2) Contact their current insurance company and have the company submit a new ICC to HQ USAREUR Vehicle Registry, Unit 29230, APO AE 09136-9230, or through German mail (Bundespost) to Amerikanische Zulassungsstelle (Insurance Section), Postfach 1263, D-67673 Enkenbach-Alsenborn.
+ICCs submitted to update the registration file are subject to the requirements in paragraph 3-5a(3)(c).

+d.
+No fee is charged for issuing amended registration documents as long as the current registration document is turned in to the local registration office (FRS).

+e.
+When an individual who has U.S. Forces-issued German license plates transfers to a new duty station within Germany, he or she must obtain new license plates that have the new duty station area prefix for the POV within 30 calendar days after reassignment.
 When the plates are changed, the FRS clerk will send the old plates to the RMV.
-Each time new license plates are issued, a new ICC must be submitted. - (1) If the registration is valid for more than 1 year, the license plates and registration are issued free, with the same expiration date. - (2) If the registration is valid for less than 1 year, the applicant may do either of the following: - (a) Pay the current registration fee and obtain new license plates and registration with the original expiration date. - (b) Take the POV to the safety inspection station to have an inspection performed.
-If the POV passes the safety inspection, the applicant will obtain license plates and registration for 1 year (or more if the POV is less than 10 model years old) and pay the current registration fee. - (3) Vehicles with 60 calendar days or less remaining on the registration must go through a safety inspection before new license plates may be issued.
+Each time new license plates are issued, a new ICC must be submitted.

+(1) If the registration is valid for more than 1 year, the license plates and registration are issued free of charge, with the same expiration date.

+(2) If the registration is valid for less than 1 year, the applicant may do either of the following:

+(a) Pay the current registration fee and obtain new license plates and registration with the original expiration date.

+(b) Take the POV to the safety inspection station to have an inspection performed.
+If the POV passes the safety inspection, the applicant will obtain license plates and registration for either 1 or 2 years and pay the current registration fee.

+(3) Vehicles with 60 calendar days or less remaining on the registration must go through a safety inspection before new license plates may be issued.